Where is Tobago located?

-Tobago lies south of the hurricane belt at Latitude 11°N and Longitude 60°W, just off the coast of South America.
-Tobago rests 21 miles northeast of Trinidad – the most southerly island of the Caribbean.
+Tobago lies south of the hurricane belt just off the coast of South America.
+It's located 21 miles northeast of its sister island, Trinidad, the most southerly island of the Caribbean.
 The island is surrounded by the tranquil Caribbean Sea on its North Coast with the less calm Atlantic Ocean on its southern and western sides.

 What is the weather like in Tobago?

 Tobago boasts a warm, tropical, marine climate, with constant cool breezes from NE trade winds and year-round temperatures ranging from 23°C (73°F) to 32°C (89°F).

 The island has two major seasons: dry and wet.
 The dry season typically occurs from December to May, while the months of June to November account for the rainier periods of the year, with average rainfall measuring 200cm (40in.)